-Aardvark Mobile for iPhone review
+Aardvark Mobile for iPhone full review

 Aardvark Mobile proves that sometimes it pays to be patient with iPhone and iPod touch apps.
 After a middling start, a few updates have turned this app into a useful tool for tracking down information.

 The app debuted last September as a mobile version of the Aardvark question-and-answer Web service, which specializes in subjective searches.
 Google and other search engines may be well and good for looking up information on general subjects.

 But for very specific questions—”Where’s an affordable place to stay in Kauai?” for example, or “Does anyone know any good Thai restaurants in Silicon Valley?”—most search engines come up short.
 Using Aardvark—whether it’s the Web site or the mobile app—you can pose those kinds of specific questions to a network of Facebook friends, Twitter followers, and Gmail contacts.